-Innovative project procurement and delivery is the shortest explanation for how and why this is possible: a public-private partnership (P3) utilizing performance-based specifications.
-A more descriptive answer starts with a series of calculated decisions informed by economic and risk modeling and technical analyses, which led to the right P3 procurement with enough built-in flexibility to enable cost-saving innovations.
+Innovative project procurement and delivery is the shortest explanation for how and why this is possible: a public-private partnership (P3) utilising performance-based specifications.
+A more descriptive answer starts with a series of calculated decisions informed by economic and risk modelling and technical analyses, which led to the right P3 procurement with enough built-in flexibility to enable cost-saving innovations.

 But arriving at the right P3 package did not happen overnight.

 Having partnered with ADOT since 2010 as its statewide P3 program manager, HDR has worked closely with the department to structure its overall P3 program.
 That includes developing policies, procedures, guidelines and a transparent process for evaluating and implementing P3 projects.
 The program was designed to better leverage Arizona's limited financial resources while establishing viable P3 projects that will improve mobility and enhance safety.